What's the difference if I'm assigned observation status at a hospital instead of inpatient?

 Will Medicare pay for skilled nursing facility (SNF) care if I was an observation patient?

-Higher out-of-pocket costs for hospital care aren’t the only danger associated with observation status.
+Higher out-of-pocket costs for hospital care aren’t the only potential drawback associated with observation status.
 Sometimes, patients who receive such care wind up needing skilled nursing facility care after the fact.
 The problem?
 Medicare won’t cover it.

 Medicare will pay for up to 20 days of skilled nursing facility care during which your out-of-pocket cost is $0.
-(Beyond that point, you pay $194.50 per day for days 21 through 100.)
+Beyond that point, you pay $209.50 per day for days 21 through 100 (in 2025.)
 But to qualify, you must be admitted to the hospital on an inpatient basis for three consecutive days, not including your discharge day.
-If you stay in the hospital under observation status, you’ll be on your own to pay for whatever skilled nursing you need.
-This applies even if, say, you spend a day in the hospital under observation status, you’re admitted on an inpatient basis for two days, and you’re subsequently discharged.
+If you stay in the hospital under observation, you’ll be on your own to pay for whatever skilled nursing you need.
+This applies even if, say, you spend a day in the hospital under observation but orders are then changed to inpatient status for two days before you are discharged.
+You would not have been an inpatient long enough to qualify.

 The takeaway?
 Before you sign any hospital paperwork, know what status you’re entering under, and advocate for observation status to be changed if you feel that’s not appropriate given the nature of your visit.
 It also pays to read up on Medicare’s rules for inpatient versus outpatient care so you know what rights you have as a patient.